SciML/DiffEqDocs.jl/docs/src/solvers/split_ode_solve.md

 ### OrdinaryDiffEq.jl

+These methods utilize caching of the exponential operators and are thus are faster than Krylov-based methods but are only suited for smaller systems where `expm(dt*A)` can fit in memory.

 - `GenericIIF1` - First order Implicit Integrating Factor method.
 Fixed timestepping only.
 - `GenericIIF2` - Second order Implicit Integrating Factor method.
 Fixed timestepping only.
 - `ETD1` - First order Exponential Time Differencing method.
 Not yet implemented.